-Sean Hannity Hits Back At Reports He Pulled A Gun On Juan Williams
+Did Sean Hannity Point A Gun At Juan Williams On Set After An On-Air Argument?

 — The Hill (@thehill) March 17, 2017

-The sources add that Hannity’s colleagues brought the incident to the attention of Fox News executives, though it appears that nothing came of it.
+The sources adds that Hannity’s colleagues brought the incident to the attention of Fox News executives, though it appears that nothing came of it.
 But reports suggest that company politics might have allowed Hannity to avoid punishment for his offense, as sources said that the incident was brought to the attention of Bill Shine, the network’s co-president and long-standing Fox executive, who happens to be Hannity’s long time friend.
 The incident was later referred to legal and human resources departments to no avail.

 Juan Williams, a political analyst for Fox News, slammed the reports on Twitter.